castaway/dbix-class-book/chapters/03-Describing-database.md

     1;

-`load_namespaces` does the actual work here, it finds and loads all the files found in the `Result` subnamespace of your schema, see [A word about namespaces](#a-word-about-namespaces) above.
+`load_namespaces` does the actual work here, it finds and loads all the files found in the `Result` subnamespace of your schema, see [](chapter_03-a-word-about-module-namespaces) above.
 It can also be configured to use other namespaces, or load only a subset of the available classes, by explicitly listing them.